huevosverdes/RNGStudy/README.md

 ## RNG Transformations
 Usually 31 random bits aren't useful.
 Instead we want to get a random value in some range or do other things.
 Here we explore a few ideas:
 - **Uniform Distribution**: Every value in the specified range is equally likely.
-Some other usefull tidbits included here.
+Some other useful tidbits included here.
 - **Normal Distribution**: This is your bell curve, with a mean and standard deviation.
 Also called a Gauss distrubution.
 - **Vose Weighted Distribution**: This is useful for creating weighted dice or loot tables.
 - **Perlin Noise**: Fancy noise creation used in an awful lot of graphics applications.